On minimal codes arising from projective embeddings of point-line geometries: Some remarkable families of codes

 mapping the point $([p],[q])\in\cP$ to the projective point $[p\otimes q^{\sigma}]\in\PG(V_1\otimes V_2)$ is a projective embedding of $\cS_{m,n}$ into $\PG(V_1\otimes V_2)$.

 The image of $\vep_{\sigma}$ does not depend on the choice of the automorphism $\sigma$ and is called the \emph{Segre variety} $\SbS_{m,n}$.

 So, $\SbS_{m,n}$ is a projective system of $\PG(V_1\otimes V_2)$ and we can consider the linear code arising from it.
-We call it the {\it Segre code} $\cC(\SbS_{m,n})$.
-The weight enumerator of the Segre codes has been determined by~\cite{BGH}.
+We call it the \emph{Segre code} $\cC(\SbS_{m,n})$.
+The weight enumerator of the Segre codes has been determined in~\cite{BGH}.

 \begin{prop} The Segre code $\cC(\SbS_{m,n})$ is a $[N,k,d]_q$-minimal code with parameters

 \end{prop} \begin{proof} We will first prove that the set $\SbS_{m,n}$ is a cutting set of $\PG(V_1\otimes V_2)$ with respect to hyperplanes.
 Let $H$ be a hyperplane of $\PG(V_1\otimes V_2)$ and consider $\cH:=\vep_{\sigma}^{-1}(H)$.
 Clearly, $\cH$ is a geometric hyperplane of $\cS_{m,n}$.